FROM

 Arabia is not lifting bags and hurling luggage but leaving behind screaming

-toddlers and teary eyed loved ones.
+toddlers and teary-eyed loved ones.
 It is something that one never gets used

 to.
 It is painful every time.